Skip to main content

 You can find computer science degrees and related programs at all educational levels; however, the best option depends on you and your individual goals within the computer science field.

-To advance in the field, you may discover you need to return to school for a graduate degree such as:
+To advance in the field, you may discover you need to return to school for a graduate degree such as a master's in cybersecurity or a master's in information technology.

 “This credential is often seen as a mechanism of providing proof that your skills in the discipline are at a level that the employer deems necessary to succeed in a defined role,” said Manning.